RadarCOVID/radar-covid-backend-configuration-server/README.md

 Where `<environment>` has these possible values:

 - `local-env`.
 To run the application from local (eg, from IDE o from Maven using `mvn spring-boot:run`).
-It is the default profile, using [`application-local.yml`](./configuration-server-boot/src/main/resources/application-local.yml) configuration file.
+It is the default profile, using [`application.yml`](./configuration-server-boot/src/main/resources/application.yml) configuration file.
+If any properties need to be modified, you can create application-local.yml configuration file.
 - `docker-env`.
-To run the application in a Docker container with `docker-compose`, using [`application-docker.yml`](./configuration-server-boot/src/main/resources/application-docker.yml) configuration file.
+To run the application in a Docker container with `docker-compose`, using [`application.yml`](./configuration-server-boot/src/main/resources/application.yml) configuration file.
+If any properties need to be modified, you can create application-docker.yml configuration file.
 - `pre-env`.
 To run the application in the Preproduction environment.
 Preproduction environment properties are configured in the infrastructure.
 - `pro-env`.
 To run the application in the Production environment.
 Production environment properties are configured in the infrastructure